 Low back pain is one of the most common reasons why people come into our office, and it is one of the first symptoms people associate with chiropractic care.
 Even outside of our practice low back pain is the 2nd most common neurological ailment reported in the US (the 1st most common is headaches).
 Americans spend at least $50 billion annually on treating low back pain.
-With a symptom that affects 80% of people during their lives it is important to find low-cost solutions to stopping the pain, and ones that don’t carry significant risks.
+With a symptom that affects 80% of people during their lives it is important to find low-cost solutions to stopping the pain.

 There are 2 types of low back pain

 - Chronic – pain lasting longer than 3 months – usually the result of an underlying injury or weakness in the back.

 - Acute – pain that lasts a few days to a few weeks – it can seem to go away on its own, but if the underlying symptoms aren’t treated acute pain can become chronic pain.

 What is the cause of low back pain?